-Regionally Sourced Frozen Fruits & Vegetables
+Regionally Grown Frozen Fruits & Vegetables

 - Organic Green Beans.
 Martin and Christa Stosiek started Markristo Farm in 1988 on the land where Martin was raised in Hillsdale, NY.
 Active board members of Berkshire Grown, the Stosiek's are committed to healthy food systems and sustainable agriculture.
-We are proud to offer their organically grown green beans as part of our project this year.

 - Sweet Corn.
 Our delicious, non-GMO sweet corn is grown by Altobelli Farm, a third generation farm in Columbia County, NY.
 John Altobelli has been farming on this land for over 30 years, using minimum tillage, drip irrigation, cover cropping, and no chemical fertilizers or pesticides.

 We hope that you will try these regionally grown and processed fruits and vegetables — available exclusively at your Neighboring Food Co-ops! — and let us know what you think.
 To find a member co-op near you, please visit www.nfca.coop/members.